travelingcircusofurbanism/website/posts/kyoto/honmachiescola/content.md

 ## "Escola" - a place to learn

 This area is known by its aging population and high ratio of vacant houses, and old buildings in the narrow alleyways that are typical to an old neighborhood like this are usually quite hard to process reconstruction.
-The complex now known as Honmachi Escola used to be one of those abandoned properties, and common ownership of the place made revitalization even more challenging.
+The complex now known as Honmachi Escola used to be one of those abandoned properties.

 ![](honmachiescola3.jpg)
 _Inside of one of their shared studios.
 Tenants have customized their space by themselves._

 The project was born in 2014 with support of [HAPS](http://haps-kyoto.com/en/), non-profit organization to support Kyoto-based artists, and public funding from the city of Kyoto.
 Sasaki, an artist of Brazilian music, first had an idea of creating a gathering place to invite music lovers like himself.
-With the help of Jun Yamaguchi, an architectural researcher of the Ritsumei University, as well as other community members, the project has evolved since then.
+With the help of Jun Yamaguchi, an architectural researcher of the Ritsumei University at a time, as well as other community members, the project has evolved since then.
 They named the place "Escola" - a Portuguese word for "school".
 Honmachi Escola is surely a place people can learn from each other.

 ## DIY Spirit and art of self-building